Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Introduction

-In the literature, the multi-layer stochastic block model (multi-layer SBM) \citep{han2015consistent,paul2016consistent,barbillon2017stochastic} has been popularly used for community detection in multi-layer networks, in which each layer is assumed to share the same unobserved community membership \citep{greene2013producing,liu2013multi}.
-There are two major methodological challenges to apply the multi-layer SBM for locally stored networks with privacy-preserving constraints.
-First, because of the \emph{privacy budget}, the \emph{randomized response} (RR) mechanism \citep{warner1965randomized,karwa2017sharing,ayed2020information} that simply flips all edges in the network with a certain probability is often adopted to achieve \emph{differential privacy} (DP) \citep{dwork2006calibrating,dwork2014algorithmic,mironov2017renyi,dong2022gaussian,bi2022distribution}.
-Although this method can greatly protect an individual's privacy by ensuring that no individual significantly influences the algorithm's output, the RR mechanism would bring bias into the multi-layer SBM.
-The existing community detection methods (e.g., \citet{paul2020spectral,arroyo2021inference,lei2020bias,huang2022spectral}) proposed for the exact multi-layer SBMs cannot be directly applied in this scenario.
-Therefore, a bias-correction procedure is needed for community detection and estimation in the composite and RR-perturbed multi-layer SBM.
+In the literature, the multi-layer stochastic block model (multi-layer SBM) \citep{han2015consistent,paul2016consistent,barbillon2017stochastic} has been popularly used for the community detection task in multi-layer networks, in which each layer is assumed to share the same unobserved community membership.
+Among the various methods for community detection under multi-layer SBMs, spectral clustering-based methods stand out because of their computational tractability.
+There are two { problems in} developing the spectral clustering-based method for multi-layer SBMs in a privacy-preserving and distributed learning paradigm.
+The first {problem} is how to obtain theoretically sound statistics for each layer of networks in a privacy-preserving way.
+The randomized response (RR) mechanism \citep{warner1965randomized,karwa2017sharing} that simply flips all edges in the network with a certain probability has been developed to achieve the rigorous \emph{differential privacy} (DP) notion \citep{dwork2006calibrating}.
+However, it undoubtedly brings bias into the multi-layer SBMs.
+Thus, a bias-correction procedure is crucially needed for community detection in the composite and RR-perturbed multi-layer SBMs.

-Second, directly sending the RR-perturbed networks, either with or without bias-correction on the local machines to the central server, {can bring large communication cost or storage cost on the server}, especially for large networks.
-When the bias-correction is achieved on the local machines, the networks become \textit{dense}; when it is performed on the central server, it needs to preserve all networks. {Moreover, sending non-debiased sparse networks can be also communication expensive when the network is large. } Therefore, a communication-efficient algorithm is of importance in our considered setting.